UPBGE/UPBGE-Docs/source/manual/physics/introduction.rst

    Resulting recorded animation.

-*Record Animation* keys redundant data (data that was did not change relative to the last frame).
+*Record Animation* keys redundant data (data that did not change relative to the last frame).
 Pressing :kbd:`O` while in the *Dope Sheet* will remove all superfluous keyframes.
 Unwanted channels can also be removed.